hilmeng/cse15L-Finalized-Lab-Reports/lab3.md

 ## Part 2:

-Note: I used https://linuxcommand.org/lc3_man_pages/grep1.html as my source for all of the examples
+Note: I used the [grep man page](https://linuxcommand.org/lc3_man_pages/grep1.html) as my source for all of the examples

 I chose the `grep` command, and will be using the flags `-i` (ignore case), `-r` (recursive), `-v` (invert match), and `n` (line number).